 - Properly Budget.
 Don’t jump into a rebuild without the proper budget.
-Plan strategically, working within your budget, know your limitations.
+Plan strategically, work within your budget, and know your limitations.
 If you force your budget to unnecessarily stretch, you can lose the overall end goal of your rebuild, costing more money down the road.
 If you don’t have a proper budget, it might be worthwhile working within your current CMS to apply a refresh rather than a rebuild.

 Ongoing Iterations – Maintenance

 “If it’s not broke, don’t fix it” is an excellent philosophy, but it requires a proactive plan to ensure that changing technology, design trends, or search engine updates don’t create critical issues down the road.
 As a website owner, you can’t let your website sit on the back burner.
-Not maintaining your website, believe it or not, causes a larger loss of revenue, decreased SEO ranking on Google, security risks and poor user experience.
-Without care and attention, the intended user experience can become stagnant or the relevant message not communicated due to code depreciation.
+Not maintaining your website, believe it or not, causes a larger loss of revenue, decreased SEO ranking on Google, security risks, and poor user experience.
+Without care and attention, the intended user experience can become stagnant, or the relevant message not be communicated due to code depreciation.

 Proactive maintenance allows you to introduce new upgrades and iterations to it.
 Maintenance focuses on evolving your website while staying on top of the latest trends and your business goals.

 There are five key areas that maintenance covers.